I’m a legal U.S. resident but not a citizen. My job doesn’t offer health benefits. What can I do?

 The fantastic news is that E&M Global Insurance offers insurance plans customized for YOU!
 Whether you were born outside of the U.S., we offer unique, affordable, worldwide coverage specially designed for those who work and live abroad.
-This long-term global insurance has some great perks like: PPO insurance, no policy expiration date, no special enrollment period, applicants can receive approval within 24 hours, and coverage begins immediately.
-You also don’t nee da U.S. Visa or Social Security Number.
-Wether you are traveling for a few months or a few days, we can make sure you’re covered during travel, stay and return.
+This long-term global insurance has some great perks like PPO insurance, no policy expiration date, no special enrollment period, applicants can receive approval within 24 hours, and coverage begins immediately.
+You also don’t need U.S. Visa or Social Security Number.
+Whether you are traveling for a few months or a few days, we can make sure you’re covered during travel, stay, and return.

 Will my pre-existing medical conditions be covered by my international health insurance plan?